IgniteUI/indigo-design-docfx/en/components/list-custom.md

 | 💡Secondary Action Group | Groups together the Secondary Action layout elements                                                                                                 |
 | 💡State                  | Contains the item Background and defines whether the List Item is in an active or inactive state                                                     |

-## Using the Custom List Item in Adobe XD

-In Adobe XD, to customize List Item layouts, you just have to drag a `List/Custom/Item` to your artboard.
-Unlike in Sketch in Adobe XD destroying the symbol is not necessary.

 ### Styling

-The Custom List Item has high-level styling flexibility similar to the normal List Item with a few overrides for the Secondary Actions and control over their text, icons, and buttons colors.
+The Custom List Item in Sketch has high-level styling flexibility similar to the normal List Item with a few overrides for the Secondary Actions and control over their text, icons, and buttons colors.
 Just like every List Item, it is possible to specify the Item background color through the overrides, as well.

 <img class="responsive-img" src="../images/list_item_custom_styling.png" srcset="../images/list_item_custom_styling@2x.png 2x" />

 ### Layout

 So, let's see how we can create an intricate layout for the product List Item above in three simple steps.
-Once we have dragged in a Custom List Item in an empty Artboard, selected the `Detach from Symbol` (only in Sketch), and applied the basic styling available by changing the background color inside the state, we should have something like this for a starting point.
+Once we have dragged in a Custom List Item in an empty Artboard, selected the `Detach from Symbol`, and applied the basic styling available by changing the background color inside the state, we should have something like this for a starting point.

 <img class="responsive-img" src="../images/list_item_custom_layout0.png" srcset="../images/list_item_custom_layout0@2x.png 2x" />